 Applications are to be expressed in writing using the Assessment Task Reschedule Application Form provided by the school.
-These forms are to be obtained by the student from the school's website, school office or Stage Head Teacher and must be returned to the relevant Faculty Head Teacher.
+These forms are to be obtained by the student from the school's website, school office or Head Teacher Stage 6 and must be returned to the Faculty Head Teacher (or Stage 6 Head Teacher for formal examination blocks).

 All applications for a rescheduled assessment task must be submitted at least five school days prior to the due date.
-If the student becomes aware of a situation requiring a reschedule within this period, students are required to submit an appeal in writing to the Stage Head Teacher (see Procedures for an Assessment Appeal Application, p.24 and Assessment Task Appeal Application Form).
+If the student becomes aware of a situation requiring a reschedule within this period, students are required to submit an appeal in writing to the Head Teacher Stage 6 (see Procedures for an Assessment Appeal Application, p.24 and Assessment Task Appeal Application Form).